-Scrub and screen planting will be coppiced on a rotation to be determined in year 5 after planting based on conditions on site and assumed growth rates from thereon.
+Buffers will be coppiced on a rotation to be determined in year 5 based on conditions on site and assumed growth rates from thereon.
 It is assumed that the rotation will be of between 7 and 12 years.
 A longer rotation would allow better development but would result in "leggier" plants, thereby potentially allowing access by humans.